-Competition: Closed for 2014
+Competition: Closed for the 2015 academic year

 Who Applies: Canadian students and researchers